Donaim/miseq-workflow-pres/slides.md

 - Understanding the key “states” of the pipeline helps us trust the output, debug problems, and argue for or against changes.

 <!--
-The starting question for this talk is very simple: why bother thinking about the MiSeq workflow at all?
+The starting question for this talk is very simple: why think about the MiSeq workflow at all?

 Every resistance report or intactness analysis that we produce has travelled through a long chain of invisible steps.
 If we only ever see one piece of that chain, it is hard to judge how robust the final answer really is.